Ascent Of The Amazon Logo

 Order and Progress

-April 30, 2018 by Pete
+April 30, 2018 by Casey

 We must have looked a sight as we stumbled out of the jungle with our huge packs, our torn and filthy clothes hanging loosely from our emaciated forms.
 Everyone stared at us as we walked through the city in the afternoon heat to find accommodation, and it was no surprise to me when the police … Read more »